matiasmicheletto/matiasmicheletto/README.md

 # About me
 Hi there! 👋
-I'm Matías, PhD Electronic Engineer, working on tech research and development.
+I'm Matías, Ph.D.
+Electronic Engineer, working on tech research and development.
 &nbsp;